Advertisement

 What is metabolic syndrome?

 Metabolic syndrome is a cluster of conditions — all of which increase the risk of heart disease — occurring together in one individual.
 People with metabolic syndrome not only have an increased risk of heart disease, but their risk of stroke and diabetes is also higher than average.
-Metabolic syndrome (also known as syndrome X and the insulin resistance syndrome) seems to affect about 20-30 per cent of the adult population in Australia.
+Metabolic syndrome (also known as syndrome X and the insulin resistance syndrome) affects about 20-30 per cent of the adult population in Australia.

-The International Diabetes Federation recently published a new definition for metabolic syndrome.
-To have metabolic syndrome, a person must have central obesity (body fat that’s concentrated around the waist), plus any 2 of the following:
+Five major international organisations recently developed a unified definition for metabolic syndrome.
+To have metabolic syndrome, a person must have at least 3 of the following 5 abnormal findings:

 • a raised triglyceride level (a type of fat in the blood);